-Associated with the Eating Disorders Program is the Developmental Brain Research Program (DBRP), headed by Guido K.W.
-Frank, MD, Associate Professor of Psychiatry.
+Associated with the Eating Disorders Program is the Developmental Brain Research Program (DBRP).
 The DBRP, through National Institute of Mental Health (NIMH) and Foundation grants, explores biological and psychological factors that may contribute to eating disorders, and develops novel methods for treatment and assessment of individuals afflicted with eating disorders, as well as other psychological and psychiatric illnesses.
 Research currently underway includes state-of-the-art brain imaging methods such as functional magnetic resonance imaging (fMRI).
 Those techniques allow us to study how the brain works while the study participant performs a task that tests reward to food or fears related to shape and weight.
 The goal of those studies is to identify brain pathways that may be altered and contribute to development and or maintenance of the illness, and that could become a target for treatment interventions.